-T-Mobile roadmap reveals all six devices coming November 2nd, two more to follow on the 9thAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile roadmap reveals all six devices coming November 2nd, two more to follow on the 9thAlex Wagner - Editorial Director of News and Content

 Remember those six mysterious devices that are set to launch on T-Mobile on November 2nd?
 As usually seems to be the case in the leak-filled world of mobile, the sextet of products has been revealed ahead of their official announcements thanks to a leaked document sent to our BFFs at TmoNews.
 There's quite a bit of information to digest here, so we're going to break it all down with some good old-fashioned bullet points:

 - LG Maxx QWERTY: The first of a pair of LG's new myTouch devices for T-Mobile, this one's packing a physical landscape-sliding QWERTY keyboard.
 Expected to be priced at $129 with a two-year contract.

 - LG Maxx: The full touch LG/T-Mobile myTouch handset.
 Also expected to cost $129 on-contract.

 - HTC Omega: Already officially revealed as the HTC Radar 4G, the Windows Phone 7.5 Mango handset may be priced at $199.

 - LG Flip II: Another LG-made landscape slider with a physical keyboard, this one features a secondary display smack dab in the middle of the QWERTY 'board.
 Price tag expected to be $149.

 - Samsung Ancora: This one's a bit more of a mystery, but it's expected to be the successor to the Exhibit 4G.
 May be the Galaxy W-like device we saw passing through the FCC recently.
 Pricing may be set at just $99 on-contract.

 - Huawei Tallsome: Likely the 7-inch MediaPad that we spied last week.
 Expected to cost $199 with commitment.